-In late 2015, TRPC received a grant to develop a watershed-based plan with adaptation actions that the Thurston County region’s (Thurston Region) public- and private-sector stakeholders could take to prepare for and cope with projected climate changes in the decades ahead.
+In late 2015, TRPC received a grant to develop a watershed-based plan with adaptation actions that the Thurston County region’s (Thurston Region) public- and private-sector stakeholders could take to reduce, prepare for, and cope with projected climate change impacts in the decades ahead.

-The state Department of Commerce is responsible for administering the grant funding over the project’s two-year period, which concludes at the end of 2017.
+The state Department of Commerce administered the grant funding over the project period, which concluded in early 2018.

-The planning area encompasses three watersheds that overlay northern and eastern Thurston County and drain into Puget Sound (See Map); these watersheds — defined by the Washington Department of Ecology as Watershed Resource Inventory Areas (WRIAs) — include Nisqually (WRIA 11), Deschutes (WRIA 13), and Kennedy/Goldsborough (WRIA 14).
+The planning area encompassed three watersheds that overlay northern and eastern Thurston County and drain into Puget Sound (See Map); these watersheds — defined by the Washington Department of Ecology as Watershed Resource Inventory Areas (WRIAs) — include Nisqually (WRIA 11), Deschutes (WRIA 13), and Kennedy/Goldsborough (WRIA 14).
 Many of the plan's 91 actions may be applied effectively throughout the broader Puget Sound region and other areas with similar geographies and climate risks.

 A March 2016 king tide event inundates downtown Olympia’s Percival Landing and Sylvester Street.
 Sea-level rise is expected to raise the risk of coastal flooding associated with such high-tide events.

-The project team will update local jurisdictions periodically, engage the general public, and then seek final TRPC policymaker adoption of the plan.
-Like TRPC’s Sustainable Thurston plan, the Thurston Climate Adaptation Plan will include a menu of strategies and actions for human and natural systems, as well as identify leads and partners.
+The project team updated local jurisdictions periodically, engaged the general public, and sought final TRPC policymaker adoption of the plan in January 2018.
+Like TRPC’s Sustainable Thurston plan, the Thurston Climate Adaptation Plan includes a menu of strategies and actions for human and natural systems, as well as identifies leads and partners.